kumarshivesh/book-management-system/README.md

-This is the README file of this project.
+This is the README file of this project (i.e., book management system).